-Minnesota Institute for Talented Youth’s mission is to offer an educational experience in which gifted and talented students explore their passions and are challenged to grow on an academic, creative, and personal level.
+Minnesota Institute for Talented Youth’s mission is to offer a dynamic educational experience in which talented students explore their passions and are challenged to grow on an academic, creative, and personal level.

 In 1969, the TCITY office was moved to Macalester College.
 From then until 1981, the program was fully funded by the Minneapolis and St. Paul districts, and only students who resided in those districts could attend.
 When state funding for summer programs was eliminated, TCITY became a non-profit organization that was open to all talented students and charged tuition.